svdo/ReRxSwift/README.md

 of directly dispatching ReSwift actions).
 This has some nice advantages:

 - Better separation of concerns.
 It is easier to understand what your view controller does and what data it uses.
+In other words, it facilitates local reasoning.
 - Unit-testing.
 Because of the separation of concerns, you can easily unit-test your view controllers, all the way up to the Interface Builder connections.